Connect with us

 Mariakani’s entryways are inspired by coconut trees that are plentiful in the areas, while Miasenyi consists of white and brown stripes – inspired by the stripes of a zebra.

-Voi station is V-shaped like a person with raised hands representing first letter of the town.
+Voi station is V-shaped like a person with raised hands representing the first letter of the town.
 On its part, Mtito Andei’s sloping roofs represent Mount Kilimanjaro and the Chyulu Hills.

 The Kibwezi station is based on African architecture, with trees that shield passengers from the sun.
-The Emali one has a closed fist – representing unity, while the Athi River station is station shaped like the region’s hills.
-The Nairobi Terminus has two trains with a bridge on top.
+The Emali one has a closed fist – representing unity, while the Athi River station is station-shaped like the region’s hills.

-Phase two of SGR project
+Phase two of the SGR project

 Construction of the second phase of the Kenya Standard Gauge Railway is currently underway.
 Progress report on the 120km Nairobi-Naivasha SGR shows that engineers are working round the clock as they race to complete the project by June.